 - a.
 In order to be designated a major in a liberal arts program, music is normally accorded no less than 30% of the total curriculum. - b.
 In order to be designated a major in a professional program, or as a second or affiliated major in a liberal arts program, a field of specialization must be accorded no less than 25% of the total credits required. - c.
 Minors and areas of emphasis require less time in the subject area and are not designated majors.
 Normally, coursework in an area of emphasis occupies at least 10% of the total curriculum; coursework in a minor, at least 12%. - d.
 The term concentration is used by some institutions to designate a major, and by others to designate a minor or area of emphasis. - e.
 Institutions must define and publicize the meanings of such terms and use such terms consistently within specific subject matter areas. - f.
 Some institutions offer non-degree-granting certificate programs that function to provide areas of emphasis or concentrations for students already candidates for undergraduate degrees in music at the institution.
 In such cases, the standards listed above regarding emphases or minors apply.
 Curricular standards for certificate programs serving other purposes and functions are outlined in Standards for Accreditation XVII.-XX.
 As standards applicable to all programs indicate, the specific purposes, structure, admission requirements, and certain other operational and curricular aspects of certificate programs of any type must be clear in published materials. - 3.
 Independent Study.
-Programs that include or are based upon independent study must meet applicable requirements in Standards for Accreditation III. - 4.
-Liberal Arts Degrees - a.
+Programs that include or are based upon independent study must meet applicable requirements in Standards for Accreditation III.

+4. Liberal Arts Degrees

+- a.
 Curricular Structure and Title.
 Baccalaureate degrees meeting "liberal arts" degree standards normally requiring between 30% and 45% music content are listed as Bachelor of Arts in Music or Bachelor of Science in Music regardless of specific options for emphasis offered by the institution in the context of the liberal arts format.
 Associate degrees in the liberal arts follow the same norms. - b.
 Content.
 The music content shall include performance, musicianship, and elective studies in music.
 Normally, the orientation is toward a broad coverage of music rather than intensive concentration on a single segment or specialization.
-The content common to all of these degrees is found in Standards for Accreditation VII. - 5.
-Professional Degrees - a.
-Curricular Structure and Title.
-Baccalaureate degrees meeting "professional" degree standards (1) normally requiring at least 65% music content in the case of majors in performance, theory, composition, history/literature, sacred music, and jazz studies, or (2) requiring at least 50% music content in the case of majors in music education, music therapy, and certain other combined degrees are listed as Bachelor of Music, with the specific major areas such as those listed immediately above.
-Associate degrees with the same objectives follow the same norms.
+The content common to all of these degrees is found in Standards for Accreditation VII.